ExoOnix/enviro/docs/index.md

 - **Freedom of Stack**: Run any language, framework, or tooling you want, including **Docker**, **databases**, and custom scripts.
 - **Effortless Onboarding**: New developers?
 Just two clicks and they’re coding.
 - **Familiar Editor**: Use full **Visual Studio Code** in your browser — no compromises.
+- **Templates**: Jumpstart your project using ready-to-go environment templates for popular languages and frameworks.

 ## Key Features